alljoyn/extras-webdocs/docs/develop/run-sample-apps/notification/ios-osx.md

   ![][consumer-2]

+**NOTE:** Actions are currently unimplemented for the notifications sample for Base Services 16.04.

 **NOTE:** To receive notifications in the app, either run the Notification service sample app as a Producer on the same device or on a different device, as detailed in